Concussion & Traumatic Brain Injury (TBI) Diagnosis & Treatment

 2. Medications

-• Pain management – Mild pain relievers may be recommended to manage headaches or neck pain.
+• Pain management – Mild pain relievers recommended to manage headaches or neck pain.

-• Anti-nausea medications – May be used to manage dizziness or nausea associated with a concussion.
+• Anti-nausea medications – Used to manage dizziness or nausea associated with a concussion.

 • Anti-anxiety or antidepressant medications – If symptoms of anxiety or depression develop following a concussion or TBI.